BIM2SIM/bim2sim/docs/source/user-guide/PluginEnergyPlus.md

 The preprocessed geometry and material needs an additional preprocessing to cover all requirements for the EnergyPlus export.
 This is done in the [EPGeomPreprocessing](EPGeomPreprocessing).
-The space boundaries which are further used to model the building geometry are [added](add_bounds_to_instances) to the instances.
+The space boundaries which are further used to model the building geometry are [added](add_bounds_to_elements) to the elements.
 Minor geometric displacements are fixed by [moving children to their parents](move_children_to_parents).
 This covers all cases, where opening space boundaries are displaced by the thickness of the wall.
 The surface orientation is [fixed](fix_surface_orientation) if needed